AUAP/AP2018/README.md

     - Send your slides/sample code to the respondents a day before the class. i.e on Monday.
 - Within 10 mins response by respondents (feedback and ask questions)
   - Set some questions in mind and lead the class discussion

-## RULES: (in relation to Exam A)
-1. To pass the participation requirement and to enter Exam A, you need to attend at least 75% of the course including guest lectures which means you can only skip maximum 3 lecture classes **and** 3 tutorials.
-2. Weekly mini exercises (together with written peer-feedback) is considered as part of the course participation.
-For those who fail to submit their work may incur a penalty of absence in one class.
-3. You need to submit your final project with the runme, readme as well as having a presentation to the class at the last lecture.